jundalisay/superb/content/en/social/economics/fallacies/ricardo-labor-theory.md

 ## Ricardo's Labor Theory of Value (LTV) vs Adam Smith's

-The LTV of Smith and Ricardo are totally different.
+From the above, we can see how the LTV of Smith and Ricardo are totally different.

 Ricardo’s labour theory is actually just wages based on a money price.
 It is an objective, numeric value.